BrainardLab/MatlabJobSupport/README.md

 I think all jobs should run inside Docker containers.
 This will give us the chance to establish a portable, consistent execution environment.
 It will also give us the chance to choose conventions for things like how the file system should be arranged and where Matlab should look for job-specefic scripts and resource files.

 ## Matlab Support
 This will be the base image for all MatlabJobSupport jobs.
-It will establish a minimal executation environment and most of the conventions for how to arrange files and invoke jobs.
+It will establish a minimal execution environment and most of the conventions for how to arrange files and invoke jobs.

 This image will be responsible for:
  - installing system dependencies required for Matlab execution